ndrost21/SimpleCookieClick/README.md

 Auto Clicks the big cookie every 100 ms

-Clicks the golden cookies whenever they appear
+Clicks the golden cookies whenever they appear.
+Clicks Reindeer as well.

 Auto Casts "Force the Hand of Fate" whenever your magic is maxed out.